Understanding and Optimizing Attention-Based Sparse Matching for Diverse Local Features: Conclusion

 \section{Conclusion}

 We revisit the application of transformer-based image matching models on different local features.
-A simple yet effective approach is introduced to remove nearby keypoints, leading to a significant impact on performance.
+An effective approach is introduced to remove nearby keypoints, leading to a significant performance gain.
 To better understand the roles of detectors and descriptors, we conduct a decoupled analysis within the attention-based image matching framework.
 Furthermore, we propose a novel fine-tuning method to adapt existing specialized models into detector-agnostic models.
 Experimental results on public benchmarks across various tasks demonstrate the effectiveness of our approach.
 We believe our work provides valuable insights for developing improved sparse image matching models and local features.

 { }